parasagrawal71/twitter-helpdesk/README.md

 ### Features

 - OAuth login using twitter handle
-- See the list of user's mentions and replies to them
+- View the list of user mentions and replies to them
 - Mentions and replies are updated in real-time
 - Reply to mentions or replies